FredH76/babyTimer/lib/angularjs-slider/README.md

 **onlyBindHandles** - _Boolean (defaults to false)_: Set to true to only bind events on slider handles.

+**boundPointerLabels** - _Boolean (defaults to true)_: Set to true to keep the slider labels inside the slider bounds.

+**mergeRangeLabelsIfSame** - _Boolean (defaults to false)_: Set to true to merge the range labels if they are the same.
+For instance, if min and max are 50, the label will be "50 - 50" if `mergeRangeLabelsIfSame: false`, else "50".

-**onStart** - _Function(sliderId, modelValue, highValue)_: Function to be called when a slider update is started.
+**onStart** - _Function(sliderId, modelValue, highValue, pointerType)_: Function to be called when a slider update is started.
 If an id was set in the options, then it's passed to this callback.
-This callback is called before any update on the model.
+This callback is called before any update on the model. `pointerType` is either 'min' or 'max' depending on which handle is used.

-**onChange** - _Function(sliderId, modelValue, highValue)_: Function to be called when rz-slider-model or rz-slider-high change.
-If an id was set in the options, then it's passed to this callback.
+**onChange** - _Function(sliderId, modelValue, highValue, pointerType)_: Function to be called when rz-slider-model or rz-slider-high change.
+If an id was set in the options, then it's passed to this callback. `pointerType` is either 'min' or 'max' depending on which handle is used.

-**onEnd** - _Function(sliderId, modelValue, highValue)_: Function to be called when a slider update is ended.
-If an id was set in the options, then it's passed to this callback.
+**onEnd** - _Function(sliderId, modelValue, highValue, pointerType)_: Function to be called when a slider update is ended.
+If an id was set in the options, then it's passed to this callback. `pointerType` is either 'min' or 'max' depending on which handle is used.

 **rightToLeft** - _Boolean (defaults to false)_: Set to true to show graphs right to left.
 If **vertical** is true it will be from top to bottom and left / right arrow functions reversed.